Fight Back FestivalRegister Now

 Be Visible: Wear bright colors.
 Maine law requires cyclists use lights in darkness, and they are recommended in reduced visibility conditions.

-Kid Zone, Wellness Expo, Warrior Walk, and More!
+Kid Zone, Warrior Walk, Live Music, and More!

 So, you registered for the 5K trail run/walk or the Not Dead Yet bike ride.
 You’ve set up your fundraising page and the donations have started coming in.
 Awesome!